craftplugins/embed/README.md

 # Craft Essence

 A plugin for [Craft](http://craftcms.com) that extracts media information from URLs using OEmbed and OpenGraph.
-It’s based on the very well built [felixgirault/essence](https://github.com/felixgirault/essence).

 ## Installation